-Select when you'd like your cover to start with an Annual Multi-Trip Policy
+Select when you'd like your cover to start

-With an Annual Multi-Trip Policy, you'll need to choose when you want your cover to start.
+You'll need to choose when you want your cover to start.
 If you want your cover to start as soon as you buy your policy, select today's date.

 Your 12 months of cover begins on the date you choose for your cover to start.